yufeizhao/yufeizhao.github.io/gtac/index.md

 I am in the process of editing and rewriting the [course notes from Fall 2019](gtac.pdf) into a textbook.
-I will be updating the book draft in the Dropbox folder as the semester progresses.
+I will be updating the [book draft](https://www.dropbox.com/sh/6ashj34jk6i905n/AAAhThbmPXvJcYOHS0IU2cQJa/gtacbook.pdf) as the semester progresses.
 Check there for the latest available version.
 This book draft will also serve as course notes.